5 best alternatives to 529 plans that can help you save for college

 What are 529 plans and how do they work?

 A 529 plan is a tax-advantaged savings account that can be used to save and pay for eligible college expenses.
-The tax advantages associated with these savings accounts make them one of the most popular ways to save for a child’s education.
+The tax advantages associated with these savings accounts make them one of the most popular ways to save for education.

 There are two types of 529 plans: prepaid tuition plans and college savings plans.
 The latter is more common, so we’ll focus on that one.